 When you do not have enough available funds in your account to cover an item, we may allow you to overdraw your account.
 At the bank's discretion, we may pay and permit transactions for items, including checks, pre-authorized automatic debits, telephone-initiated transfers or other electronic transfers, when there are not sufficient available funds.
 We cannot authorize or pay overdrafts for ATM or point-of-sale debit card transactions unless the account holder authorizes us to do so.
 If the account holder does not authorize us to pay an overdraft on ATM and everyday debit card transactions, the transaction will be declined.

 For an account to be eligible for Bounce Protection it must meet the following criteria:

 - Account has been open for at least 30 days

 - Deposits totaling two times the Bounce Protection limit within the first 60 days of account opening

 - Only applies to specific checking account products

 The bank reserves the right to suspend Bounce Protection from any account.
-We offer this service as a courtesy in anticipation that you will be making a deposit soon to bring your account to a positive balance.
+We offer this service as a courtesy in anticipation that you will be making a deposit as soon as possible to bring your account to a positive balance, but no later than 30 days after the account balance was first negative.
 We are under no obligation to pay items when your account has insufficient funds, even if previous transactions were paid.

 Opting Out: If you decide you no longer want this service, you can request to “opt out” of our Overdraft Protection Services by visiting one of our branches or by calling us at 800-364-3631.
 If you choose not to participate in our Overdraft Protection Services be aware that any item presented against insufficient funds on your account may be returned or denied whenever possible, regardless of the type of transaction (pre-authorized debits, ATM withdrawals, transfers, point of sale (POS), in-branch withdrawals, and checks).